Eriq La Salle: Career

-In 2002, he produced the feature film The Salton Sea.
-That same year, he produced, directed and starred in the movie Crazy as Hell.
-In 2003 he wrote, directed and starred in "Memphis", an episode of The Twilight Zone.
-He directed the 2012 Hallmark Channel movie Playing Father, and multiple episodes of Law & Order: Special Victims Unit, CSI: NY, Ringer, and NBC’s spinoff Law & Order: Organized Crime.
+He directed the 2012 Hallmark Channel movie Playing Father, and has directed multiple episodes of Law & Order: Special Victims Unit, CSI: NY, Ringer, and NBC's spinoff Law & Order: Organized Crime.

 La Salle's first novel, Laws of Depravity, was published in 2012.

 In 2015, La Salle returned to television with a role in Under the Dome's third season, after directing one episode of the second season.
 He also directed an episode in the third season.
 He both acted in and directed episodes of CSI: Cyber.
-He performed in other series, such as The Night Shift and Madam Secretary.
+He appeared in other series, such as The Night Shift and Madam Secretary.

 In 2016, La Salle directed the episode "Wingman" in the Fox series Lucifer and the episode "Black and Blue" of TNT's Murder in the First.
 He co-starred as Will Munson in the 2017 superhero film Logan.
 La Salle also directed and produced multiple episodes of Chicago P.D. throughout its many seasons.